tlakomy/tlakomy-site/content/blog/notes-aws-step-functions/index.md

 ## State types:
 - **Task state** - performs a task (e.g. calls a Lambda function identified by its ARN).
 Can specify an optional timeout which defaults to 60s, even if fuction has a longer timeout (it's a good idea to set this timeout to match your function's timeout)
 - **Pass state** - passes its input to its output (without peforming work).
 Useful when constructing and debugging state machines.
 Example - modifying the `ResultPath`.
-- **Wait state** - delays the state machine from continuing for a specified time.
+- **Wait state** - delays the state machine from continuing for a specified time (either a specific interval e.g. 5 seconds or till a timestamp)
 - **Choice state** - adds branching logic to a state machine.
 Can implement 16 different comparision operators and can be combined using And, Or and Not.
 It needs to specify a default state which will be applied when none of the choices match.
-- **Parallel state** - can be used to create parallel branches of execution in your state machine
+- **Parallel state** - can be used to create parallel branches of execution in your state machine.
+Note that if one parallel branch fails, than all the other branches are immediately cancelled.
+- **Map state** -
 - **Succeed** - terminates the state machine successfully.
 - **Fail** - terminates the state machine and mark it as failure

+### Parallel state:
+- parallel states can be nested
+- you can only transition to another state in the **same** branch
+- no duplicate state names in the whole state machine
+- outputs from branches are collected into an array
 ## State machine details
 - Name
 - IAM permission (either create a new role based on your state machine's definition or use an existing one)